-The Department has begun a study of the feasibility of a material increase in the size of its six-year capital budget so as to add a number of large items to its program.
 The Department has determined that it will not change its requirement that 50% of its capital budget be funded from non-debt sources and that it will take all action necessary to preserve the current ratings on its Bonds.
 The Department will continue to identify additional sources of funds that may be available to it to fund the possible increases in its capital budget.